-The Board of Directors met in person or telephonically a total of seven times during the last fiscal year, including four regularly scheduled meetings and three special meetings.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and committees of the Board on which he served during 2015, other than Mr. Slagel, who attended 71% of such meetings as he was unable to attend two special meetings of the Board (Mr. Slagel is not a member of any Board committee).
-Mr. Slagel attended 100% of the seven Board meetings held during 2014.
+The Board of Directors met in person or telephonically a total of five times during the last fiscal year, all of which were regularly scheduled meetings.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and committees of the Board on which he served during 2016.

+Information Regarding Committees of the Board of Directors